Anna (name)

-Anna is a feminine given name, the Latin form of the Ἄννα and the Hebrew name Hannah (חַנָּה), meaning "favour" or "grace".
+Anna is a feminine given name, the Latin form of the Hebrew name Hannah (חַנָּה), meaning "favour" or "grace".
+It is the name of Samuel's mother in the Hebrew Bible, rendered Ἄννα in Greek, Hannah in English, and Anna in Latin.
+The Greek form also appears in the New Testament story of Anna the Prophetess.

-Anna is in wide use in countries across the world as are its variants Ana, Anne, originally a French version of the name, though in use in English speaking countries for hundreds of years, and Ann, which was originally the English spelling.
-Saint Anne is traditionally the name of the mother of the Virgin Mary, which accounts for its wide use and popularity among Christians.
+Anna is in wide use in countries across the world as are its variants Ana, Ann (originally the English spelling), and Anne which was originally a French version of the name though has been used in English speaking countries for hundreds of years.
 The name has also been used for numerous saints and queens.
-In the context of pre-Christian Europe, the name can be found in Virgil's Aeneid, where Anna appears as the sister of Dido advising her to keep Aeneas in her city.
+The name is also found in Virgil's Aeneid, where Anna appears as the sister of Dido advising her to keep Aeneas in her city.

 Variant forms

-Alternate forms of Anna, including spelling variants, short forms, diminutives and transliterations are:
+Alternative forms of Anna, including spelling variants, short forms, diminutives, and transliterations, are: